UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 - Bunya has 32 nodes of various types.
 - There are 4 H100 SXM5 NVIDIA GPU nodes (intel Xeon SP4) with 4 H100 cards each (16 in total).
 Each H100 card has 80GB of GPU RAM.
-- There are 7 H100 PCIE NVIDIA GPU nodes (epyc3) with 3 H100 cards each (21 in total).
+- There are 6 H100 PCIE NVIDIA GPU nodes (epyc3) with 3 H100 cards each (21 in total).
 Each H100 card has 80GB of GPU RAM.
+- There is 1 H100 PCIE NVIDIA GPU nodes (epyc3) with MIG H100 cards leading to 6 MIG slices with 40GB of GPU RAM.
 - There are 6 L40 NVIDIA GPU nodes (epyc3) with 3 L40 cards each (18 in total).
 Each L40 card has 48GB of GPU RAM.
 The L40 are good for visualisation and FP32 workloads.
 - There are 2 L40s NVIDIA GPUs nodes (epyc4) with 3 L40s cards each (6 in total).
 Each L40s card has 48GB of GPU RAM.
 The L40s are good for visualisation and FP32 and FP16 workloads.
 - There is 1 A100 NVIDIA GPU nodes (epyc3) with 3 A100 cards each, 1 A100 NVIDIA GPU node with 2 A100 cards.
 Each A100 card has 80GB of GPU RAM.
-- There are 2 A100 NVIDIA GPU node with MIG A100 cards leading to 3 MIG slices with 40GB of GPU RAM, 3 MIG slices with 20GB of GPU RAM and 6 MIG slices with 10GB of GPU RAM.
+- There are 2 A100 NVIDIA GPU nodes (epyc3) with MIG A100 cards leading to 12 MIG slices with 40GB of GPU RAM.
 - There are 3 A16 NVIDIA GPU nodes (epyc4) with 12 A16 GPUs each (36 in total).
 The A16 GPU are good for vizualisation and accelerated desktops.
 - There are 3 AMD Mi210 GPU nodes (2 epyc3 and 1 epyc4) with 2 Mi201 cards each (6 in total).
 Each Mi210 card has 64GB GPU RA.M.
 - There are 2 AMD Mi300x GPU nodes (epyc4) with 8 Mi300x cards.
 Each Mi300x card has 192GB GPU RAM